|

 Male androgenetic alopecia

-most common cause of balding.
-The pathogenesis involves androgen, and in
+of balding.
+The pathogenesis involves androgen, and in particular

 papilla of sensitive hair follicles.
 Hair follicle sensitivity is

-of scalp dermal papilla cells induces transforming growth factor beta
+stimulation of scalp dermal papilla cells induces transforming growth

-(TGF-B) and results in cyclical miniaturization of the entire hair follicle.
+factor beta (TGF-B) and results in cyclical miniaturization of the

-complete facial skin coverage.
-Some degree of androgenetic alopecia is
+coverage.
+Some degree of androgenetic alopecia is universal among

-universal among ageing men, especially bitemporally, however less than half
+ageing men, especially bitemporally, however less than half become bald

-become bald in the Hippocratic sense.
-Although scalp hair coverage has
+in the Hippocratic sense.
+Although scalp hair coverage has little

 the facial appearance of affected men.
 When that change is perceived as